-If you’re trying to create value by using Machine Learning, you need to be using the best hardware for the task.
+If you’re trying to create value in your company through machine learning, you need to be using the best hardware for the task.
 With CPUs, GPUs, ASICs, and TPUs, things can get kind of confusing.

-While for most of computing history there was only one type of processor, the wide growth of Deep Learning has led to two new entrants into the field: GPUs and ASICs.
+For most of computing history there was only one type of processor.
+But the growth of deep learning has led to two new entrants into the field: GPUs and ASICs.
 This post will walk through the different types of compute chips, where they’re available, and which ones are the best to boost your performance.

 The CPU (Central Processing Unit)

-The OG processing unit was and is the CPU, first developed by Intel in the early 1970’s.
-The first ever processor was the Intel 4004 unit pictured below.
+The OG processing unit is the CPU, which was first developed by Intel in the early 1970s (pictured below).

-As time went on, CPUs grew and grew in their speed and capabilities.
-For some context, according to this Computer Hope article on the topic, “the first microprocessor was the Intel 4004 that was released November 15, 1971, and had 2,300 transistors and performed 60,000 operations per second.
+As time went on, CPUs grew in speed and capability.
+For some context, according to Computer Hope, “the first microprocessor was the Intel 4004 that was released on 15 November 1971, and had 2,300 transistors and performed 60,000 operations per second.
 The Intel Pentium processor has 3,300,000 transistors and performs around 188,000,000 instructions per second.”

 Even with recent advances, the fact remains that most computers only have a few cores at most.
 CPUs are designed for complex computations: they’re very good at rapidly parsing through a detailed and intertwined set of commands.
-And for most of the tasks a computer needs to do, like gasping for air in a sea of Chrome tabs, that’s exactly what you want.
-But with Machine Learning, things can get a bit different.
+And for most of the tasks a computer needs to do, like swimming aimlessly through a sea of Chrome tabs, that’s exactly what you want.
+But with machine learning, things can get a bit different.

-Machine Learning is a New Type of Challenge for Processing
+Machine Learning Poses a New Type of Challenge for Processing

-The strength of the CPU is executing a few very complex operations very efficiently, and Machine Learning presents the opposite challenge.
-Most of the computation in the training process is matrix multiplication, which is a simple but broad task – the calculations are very small and easy, but there are a ton of them.
+The strength of the CPU is executing a few complex operations very efficiently, and machine learning presents the opposite challenge.
+Most of the computation in the training process is matrix multiplication, which is a simple but broad task—the calculations are very small and easy, but there are a ton of them.
 Effectively, the CPU is often overpowered but understaffed.

-Advances in data storage are some of the major drivers of the explosion of Machine Learning over the past decade, and they’ve also compounded this problem.
-Today we’re training our algorithms on more data than ever before; that means more and more small calculations that max out our CPUs.
+Advances in data storage are some of the major drivers of the explosion of machine learning over the past decade, and they’ve also compounded this problem.
+Today we’re training algorithms on more data than ever before, which means more and more small calculations that max out our CPUs.

-A far better-optimized chip for Machine Learning is actually the other major processor that’s mass manufactured – something that only has the core complexity to do basic operations, but it can do them at scale all at the same time.
-Lucky enough for us, that chip has already been sitting in our computers for years, and it’s called a GPU.
+A far better-optimized chip for machine learning is actually another major processor that’s mass manufactured—something that only has the core complexity to do basic operations, but it can do them at scale all at the same time.
+Luckily, that chip has already been sitting in our computers for years, and it’s called a GPU.

 GPUs Have Risen to the Occasion